-<5 There are no permanent staff working within the building, however the block is provided with a caretaker and housing officers regularly attend site for specific duties such as routine testing and maintenance.
-Lone working is avoided where possible, however due to the nature of some activities, lone working is inevitable; therefore staff operate and adhere to the corporate lone working policy.
+There are no permanent staff working within the building, however the block is provided with a caretaker.
+HCC operate a caretaker scheme whereby a representative of HCC ensures the day to day running of the block by carrying out tasks such as reporting antisocial behaviour, maintaining housekeeping and liaising with residents to resolve issues.
+In addition, housing officers regularly attend site for specific duties such as routine testing and maintenance.
+Lone working is avoided where possible, however due to the nature of some activities, lone working is inevitable for low risk tasks; therefore staff operate and adhere to the corporate lone working policy.
 4.5.
-Max number of residents and visitors at any one time: 275 4.6.
-Vulnerable groups - contractors, lone workers, care workers: It was confirmed by HCC representatives that some residents occupying the block are defined as vulnerable and that anti-social behaviour occurs on a regular basis.
-It was also confirmed that substance misuse is a common occurrence which increases the likelihood of fire should residents be under the influence of alcohol or drugs.
-It is possible residents will receive treatment from care and social workers on a periodic basis.
+Max number of residents and visitors at any one time: Circa 275 4.6.
+Vulnerable groups - contractors, lone workers, care workers: It is possible residents will receive treatment from care and social workers on a periodic basis.
 All care provided is independent to HCC.
 Numbers should not exceed 5 at any one time, however it is likely that people providing care are unfamiliar with the premises.
-All contractors adhere to a strict 'control of contractors' policy which includes selection process, the receipt of RAMS & Insurance, site induction and a permit system.
+HCC members of staff enter the premises on a regular basis to carry out routine testing and maintenance.
+Lone working is avoided where possible, however due to the nature of some activities, lone working is inevitable; therefore staff operate and adhere to the corporate lone working policy.
+All contractors adhere to a strict 'control of contractors' policy which includes a selection process, the receipt of RAMS & Insurance, site induction and a permit system where necessary.
 It is advised that an induction is carried out by all contractors used by HCC.
 A generic safety pack should be provided to contractors which ensures they are familiar with emergency procedures and actions to be taken in the event of fire.
 Contractors should read and sign the document; this will ensure HCC are controlling contractors appropriately and meeting the requirements of Article 5(4a).
-Fire action notices are displayed prominently to instruct those who are unfamiliar with the building of actions to be taken in the event of an incident.
+Fire action notices are displayed prominently to instruct those who are unfamiliar with the building of actions to be taken in the event of an incident however, the location of the fire assembly point requires completing on all fire action notices, covered in 23.2.
 5. Evacuation strategy 5.1.
-The evacuation strategy for the building is:

-As detailed within the 'Fire safety in Flats' booklet provided by HCC to residents; flats are designed to delay the spread of fire, therefore occupants should be 'relatively' safe to remain within their flats.
-HCC currently advise residents to: - Evacuate the building in the event of a fire in a resident's flat - Evacuate the building if a resident is aware of a fire in a nearby flat The simultaneous evacuation of multiple flats/floors could potentially hinder responding Fire & Rescue Service operational crews as evacuating residents could compromise the means of escape delaying firefighting operations; it is therefore essential that levels of compartmentation meet the necessary requirements to support a 'stay safe, stay put' strategy.
+The evacuation strategy for the building is: As detailed within the 'Fire Safety in Flats' booklet provided by HCC to residents; flats are designed to delay the spread of fire, therefore occupants should be 'relatively' safe to remain within their flats.
+HCC currently advise residents to: - Evacuate the building in the event of a fire in a resident's flat - Evacuate the building if a resident is aware of a fire in a nearby flat The simultaneous evacuation of multiple flats/floors could potentially hinder the responding Fire & Rescue Service operational crews as evacuating residents could compromise the means of escape delaying firefighting operations; it is therefore essential that levels of compartmentation meet the necessary requirements to support a 'stay safe, stay put' strategy.
 5.2.
 Have Person Centred Fire Risk Assessments (PCFRA's) been completed on all vulnerable residents?
-Sue Houlton & Housing team have recently completed a significant exercise to establish those residing within the building who required assistance with evacuation.
+Sue Houlton & the Housing team have recently completed a significant exercise to establish those residing within the building who required assistance with evacuation.
 Where necessary, person centred fire risk assessments (PCFRA) and personal emergency evacuation plans are to be created.
-None confirmed at Block 3.
+None confirmed at Block 2.